-Section 12-3-29 was deleted by resolution of the General Council October 23, 1993; accordingly the following Section has been renumbered.
+(Section 12-3-29 was deleted by PBP GC on October 23, 1993.
+Accordingly the following Section has been renumbered.)

 Section 12-3-29.
 Designation of Agent to Accept Service.

 On behalf of the Tribe, the Tribal Commission, shall, by written notification to the National Indian Gaming Commission, designate an agent for service of any official determination, order or notice of violation from such Commission.